-- Axons transmit nerve impulses away from the cell body to a synapse.
-Based on the number of axons and dendrites, neurons are divided into three types – multipolar and two or more dendrites.
-There are two types of axons – myelinated and non-myelinated
+- Axons transmit nerve impulses from the cell body to synapse.
+Neurons are divided into three types depending upon the number of axons- multipolar and two or more dendrites.
+The axons can be myelinated and non-myelinated.

-- Gaps between two adjacent myelin sheath known as nodes of Ranvier
+- Gaps between two adjacent myelin sheath are known as nodes of Ranvier.

-- Plasma in axons contain a low concentration of sodium ions and a high concentration of potassium ions and proteins, but the fluid outside the axon contains a high concentration of sodium ions and low concentration of potassium ions thus forming a concentration gradient
+- Plasma in axons contain a low concentration of sodium ions and a greater concentration of potassium ions and proteins.
+However, the liquid outside the axon contains a high sodium ion concentration and low potassium ion concentration thus forming a concentration gradient

-- Active transport of ions takes place across the membrane by the sodium-potassium pump where three ions of sodium are transported outwards and two ions of potassium move into the cell as a result of which the outer surface of the membrane turns positively charged while the inner surface is negatively charged hence the cell is said to be in a polarized state developing a resting potential(electrical potential difference across the resting plasma membrane)
+- Active transport of ions takes place across the membrane by the sodium-potassium pump where three ions of sodium are transported outwards and two ions of potassium move into the cell as a result of which the outer surface of the membrane turns positively charged while the inner surface gets a negative charge hence the cell is in a polarized state developing a resting potential.

-- When a stimuli is applied at the site on a polarised membrane, the membrane at the site becomes freely permeable to sodium ions hence sodium ions move into the cell.
+- When a stimuli is applied at the site on a polarised membrane, the membrane becomes freely permeable to sodium ions hence sodium ions move into the cell.
 The outer side of the membrane gets negatively charged while the inner side is positively charged.
-Now, the membrane is said to be in a depolarized state.
+Now, the membrane is in a depolarized state.